pavel-grigorev/spring-icomponent/README.md

 Follow [this page on GitHub](https://github.com/pavel-grigorev/spring-icomponent-demo) for this example's source code.

-An example of a library built on top of `spring-icomponent` is [spring-resource-reader](https://github.com/pavel-grigorev/spring-resource-reader): a declarative resource reader with the resource content auto-conversion capabilities.
+An example of a library built on top of `spring-icomponent` is [spring-resource-reader](https://github.com/pavel-grigorev/spring-resource-reader): a declarative resource reader with the content auto-conversion capabilities.

 # Motivation